 One way that some users got around the short video time limit on Instagram was to string a bunch of 15-second Stories posts together.
 Whether users are creating or viewing, this is very, VERY awkward.

-Now, users can create and upload their videos of up to 1 hour to IGTV.
+Now, users can create and upload their longer videos to IGTV.
 Then they can include a swipe up link to the whole video in their Instagram Stories posts.
 This is huge improvement because users will be less tempted to load up Stories with a lot of annoying fragmented posts.
 Nice job, Instagram!

 But here’s the interesting thing I’ve noticed.
 You would think that some of the Stories power users would be delighted to have this new functionality.
 But I’m seeing only a very few of them actually trying it, either by posting or linking to IGTV videos.
 True, it’s early and everybody’s trying to figure this out.
 So it’ll be interesting to see how the Instagram power users will adapt, or not.

 What Kinds of Videos Should You Post on IGTV?

 Where I think users will have some challenges is in figuring out what video content to put on IGTV.

 As just discussed, IGTV could be used for any content that’s traditionally been too long for the standard Instagram platform.
 Like on YouTube, videos are UPLOADED to IGTV.
 The IGTV app has no native tools to help users create videos as Instagram does.
 So videos created in Instagram need to be saved to your phone’s camera roll or photos.

 But should users repost all their video content they upload to or create on Instagram over on IGTV, too?
 I’ve seen users repost their regular Instagram video snippets on IGTV, as well as those who create completely new content for it.

 I’ve found that my reposted 60-second videos get more play from my standard Instagram feed than on IGTV here in the early going.
 That may be because my followers have already seen it on Instagram, or they’re not using IGTV yet.